Fleckism/SecurityPlus/5 Summarizing Basic Cryptographic Concepts/5A Compare and Contrast Cryptographic Ciphers.md

 E L W R D

 The letters are simply written as columns and then the rows are concatenated to make the ciphertext.
-It's called a rail fence cipher.
+It's called a **rail fence cipher**.
 All modern encryption uses these basic techniques of substitution and transposition, but in much more complex ways.

 ### Keys and Secret Ciphers